hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/197__Bhaskar_YR.md

 praNAms
 Hare Krishna

-​True svarUpa of Gold?
+True svarUpa of Gold?
 Really?
 Do you want to say 'of ornament'?

 Ø     No, I mean ‘ornament’ only.
 Thanks for the correction.
-​

 the socalled nAma rUpa is nothing but gold only i.e. satyameva.

-​Really.
+Really.
 I've not seen such  an expression from any serious student.